Shapemaximize playTriangle

 Total: 6 credits Total: 6 credits Total: 1 – 11 credits Total: 1 – 11 credits

-*Credits come from an additional HP core course, an upgraded “honors” version of a course within a HP student’s major area of study, a research project/creative product course, and a study abroad experience.
+*Credits come from an additional HP core course, an upgraded “honors” version of a course within an HP student’s major, a 1-credit (or experience equivalent) research project / creative product or internship, and a 3-credit study abroad course.

 1. First-Semester Orientation Program